London Coffee House (Philadelphia): History

 Shuttered in the aftermath of the British occupation of Philadelphia in 1777 and 1778, the London Coffee House reopened in 1783.
 But the 1780s were a difficult time in which to establish or revive a business in the city.
 In 1791, unable to weather the economic hardship, the London Coffee House was converted into a residence and general store.

-In 1883, the building was demolished.
+After 1883, the building was permanently demolished.